chnk58hoang/SpeechRecognittionBackend/README.md

 ![image](https://user-images.githubusercontent.com/71833423/174621726-8ea5e631-c1e7-452f-bdec-7d0813fe1c7f.png)

 # Prediction task
 The commands are recored from frontend and sent to backend as tensors.
 Our model predicts label for each command and sents to frontend as strings.
+API url for this task (localhost): http://127.0.0.1:8000/speech/predict/
 ![image](https://user-images.githubusercontent.com/71833423/174623004-ebaeb4ef-4d3d-408b-9b9f-5a032fd86bd2.png)